TNTINC/WolfeBot/README.md

 > Note that it will try to find the image in telegram's cache before uploading it.
 This saves on bandwidth and makes the bot faster.

 Replying to an image with `/fullsize` will make wolfe send said image again, uncompressed.
+---
+This is under heavy development at the moment, and isn't considered stable.
+Just FYI.